SeiryuZ/HemeWeb/proposal/README.md

 ## IV.
 Methods

   In developing the proposed web application, I will need to make comparison the available technologies.
 For instance, what containerization technology to choose.
 To choose the appropriate tools, I will have to adhere to the criteria set on previous section.
-Those are improving usability, reproducibility, and auditability.
 In addition to that, I will add few other criteria such as developer familiarity, features available, and ease of usage of the tools.
 Based on these combined criteria, I will finally select the appropriate tools to be used on the project.
 To make sure that this choices is appropriate, I have been and will continue to read about the subject.
 Also, I will discuss the proposed method with my peers and supervisors to gather feedback.

+The HemeWeb development will take most of the time during the project execution period.
+I will divide the HemeWeb development time into 3 possible iterations which reflects a deliverable prototype at each steps.
+The first one focus on the HemeLB simulation part, second on geometry generation, and lastly the post-processing or domain definition step.
+I will make sure that the requirements needed for one iteration are fulfilled correctly before moving to the next iteration.
+This way, working prototype is guaranteed at every phase of the HemeWeb development.

 Next, I have to choose appropriate method to measure success.
 For this, I will follow DECIDE framework outlined in the Interaction Design book [36].
 To measure this criteria, I will measure success rate, time needed, error rate, and user's satisfaction on doing tasks.
 Users testing at the evaluation period will measure these metrics.
 I will ask testers to do two task; to run and reproduce a simulation using both old and new approach.
 Running a simulation will capture usability metrics for both approach.
 While reproducing a simulation will capture metrics for both reproducibility and auditability.